O is for Open Source

-Open source software underpins our business.
-We run our office on open source, we provide our hosting services on open source and we promote open source in all our business activities.
+Open source software (OSS) underpins our business.
+We run our office on OSS, we provide our hosting services on OSS and we promote OSS in all our business activities.

-Why have we chosen to take what some people consider to be a risky step?
-Quite simply because open source software is designed for the benefit of the end user which leads to a far more functional, a richer and a better-supported product.
+Open source software is designed for the benefit of the end user, which gives a raft of benefits.
+It leads to a far more functional, a richer and a better-supported product.

 Open source benefits the end user

 Day to day, this translates into software designed to meet the real needs of end users.
 OSS is not designed with developer glory in mind, or to lock end users into complex and expensive agreements.

 Open source developers aim to create a solid, usable product that can be endlessly tweaked.
 Sometimes developers go down a separate fork to create a related (‘forked’) product.
 OSS developers are often very approachable and open to questions and suggestions.
 We’ve had contact many times with developers and always find them keen to co-operate.

 Open standards facilitate interoperability, ie different programs playing nicely together.
 This is what the Open Source Initiative has to say about it, opening its article with this indisputable truth: